 Always run a bathroom fan while you’re cleaning.
 A fan doesn’t overcome lethal combinations, but it can help keep safe cleaning mixes from becoming irritants.
 Plus, it’s an excellent way to reduce bathroom mildew.

 Protect your skin when using any household cleaner, even natural ones, by wearing reusable cleaning gloves.
-Latex or rubber gloves will prevent absorption of cleaning products through your skin and shields you from coming in contact with some of the nastier bacteria that grows on household surfaces.
+Latex or rubber gloves will prevent the absorption of cleaning products through your skin and shields you from coming in contact with some of the nastier bacteria that grow on household surfaces.